Protracted Rope Bondage

 Natural Fibre

-Manila is a natural hemp fibre that drives from the same family of plants like cannabis.
+Manila is a natural hemp fibre that comes from the same family of plants as cannabis.
 The word canvas derives from the fact that hemp fibres were also used to create sails from the “cannabis plant.”
 The basic fibre is from the crushed outer bark of the plant.
 The fibres are then spun into strands.
 Hemp was often used woven together to make sail canvas, and the word canvas derives from cannabis.
-The rope is built up in successive twisting to the desired thickness.
-The resulting fibres are waxed to protect and remove the chaffing of the fibres when used.
+The rope is built up in successive twists to the desired thickness.
+The resulting fibres are waxed to protect and prevent chaffing of the fibres when in use.

 Wool is a natural fibre produced from the sheared coats of sheep known as fleece.
 The fleece is washed with water and a mix of light solvents to remove dirt, debris and wool grease.
-This product is then pulled apart through wool carding, a process where multi-toothed brushes pull the fibres apart into strands or slivers.
-Finer toothed devices then pull through the slivers to separate the short from the long.
-Like-sized pieces are then twisted or spun together to produce the basic connected fibres know as yarn.
-Multiple spinnings give it its thickness and strength.
+This product is then pulled apart through wool carding, a process in which multi-toothed brushes separate the fibres into strands or slivers.
+Finer-toothed devices then pull through the slivers to separate the short from the long.
+Like-sized pieces are then twisted or spun together to produce the basic connected fibres known as yarn.
+Multiple spinings give it its thickness and strength.

 Artificial

-Shock Cord is a common, everyday rope that is inexpensive to produce based on the properties of nylon.
-It is created by spinning elastic nylon fibres together to form various thicknesses and easy to use.
-The excellent stretch characteristics and the round shape and braided cover offer superb abrasion resistance.
+Shock Cord is a common, everyday rope that is inexpensive to produce due to its nylon-based properties.
+It is created by spinning elastic nylon fibres together to form various thicknesses and is easy to use.
+The excellent stretch characteristics, combined with the round shape and braided cover, offer superb abrasion resistance.
 The elasticity ass the slight give over short distances to allow for movement and over long lengths to act as a spring function.

 CombiCord

-This rope has a strong inner fibre, usually Poly-combo or Manila rope and a wool cover.
-This rope is desired by plant and shibaru enthusiasts due to its inner tensile strength and a soft outer layer that will flex and leave delicate items undamaged through motion and movement.
+This rope features a strong inner fibre, typically Poly-combo or Manila rope, and a wool cover.
+This rope is desired by plant and shibaru enthusiasts due to its high inner tensile strength and a soft outer layer that flexes, allowing delicate items to remain undamaged through motion and movement.

 General Impact Considerations

 The rope bondage impact begins with the style of rope.
-The brightly colour ropes tend to be for show and display purposes, where PolyCombo or Manila for its strength and CombiCord when marks are not desired.
+The brightly coloured ropes tend to be used for show and display purposes, while PolyCombo or Manila is chosen for its strength, and CombiCord is used when marks are not desired.
 The properties of each will contribute to the effect on the bound subject.

 The duration or length of time a subject is bound increases the pressure on the body's surface, causing the fluids to be expelled from the outer layers of the body.
 The effect will increase the time needed for fluids to return and remove the striations (pressure marks) on the skin.

 A factor contributing to the effect is the tightness of the rope.
 The loose binding will allow for a free range of movement and slippage.
 The tight bound will support weight for suspension or immobility restraints.
-And a medium bind is when a limited range of movement is allowed, such as for demonstration purposes and easy removal of the ropes.
+A medium bind is when a limited range of movement is allowed, such as for demonstration purposes or easy removal of the ropes.
 The tightness directly impacts the depth and definition of rope marks on the skin.

-Localization, where tight and severe bondage at points of the body creates a local effect, such as suspension where one or two bound body parts hold the body's entire weight.
-There can be both short or long-term issues associated with the tightness of rope.
+Localization, where tight and severe bondage at points of the body creates a local effect, such as suspension, where one or two bound body parts hold the body's entire weight.
+There can be both short-term and long-term issues with the rope being too tight.

 -